Skip to main content

 Synonym blindness

-"Couch" and "sofa" mean the same thing, but their embeddings are not identical.
-"Trainers" and "sneakers" diverge even further because one is British English and the other American.
-Without an explicit synonym layer, these end up in separate clusters - splitting demand you should be capturing on one page.
+"Couch" and "sofa" mean the same thing, but their embeddings are not always identical.
+In some models, "trainers" and "sneakers" can diverge because one is British English and the other American.
+Without an explicit synonym layer, these may end up in separate semantic clusters, splitting demand you should be capturing on one page.

 Result: Two thin pages competing with each other instead of one strong page capturing both audiences.